drakkan/sftpgo/docs/howto/getting-started.md

 ## Installation

-You can easily install SFTPGo by downloading the appropriate package for your operating system and architecture.
-Please visit the [releases](https://github.com/drakkan/sftpgo/releases "releases") page.
+You can easily install SFTPGo in several ways, more details [here](../../README.md#installation).

-An official Docker image is available.
-Documentation is [here](./../../docker/README.md).

 In this guide, we assume that SFTPGo is already installed and running using the default configuration.